 5. Mint Poker members shall conduct themselves with the highest level of class at all times.
 Inappropriate or abusive behavior towards staff or other members is grounds for ejection, suspension and/or expulsion at Mint Poker’s sole discretion.

 6. The lawful open and concealed carry of firearms is permitted.
 Persons wishing to exercise this right must present a valid permit to Mint Poker management and a copy of said permit shall be kept on file.
 This is a privilege and not a right and may be revoked at any time, for any reason.
 Consumption of alcohol while armed is strictly prohibited.

 7. There is a minimum of $20 for each Time Token purchase.

-9. Time Tokens purchases are cash only and may not be purchased with chips.
-Chips may be cashed in for the purpose of purchasing Time Tokens, food & beverage, etc.
+9. Time Token access fee are cash only and may not be purchased with gaming chips.

 12. A waiting list will be kept for all poker games.
 Players may reserve a seat by having their names placed on the list for the game of their choice.
 Players will be notified when a seat becomes available.
 An immediate response is expected.
 Once in a poker game a player may request a table change from a floor person.

 13. Seating is controlled by Mint Poker Floor Supervisors.
 All players must check in to be seated in a cash game or tournament.
 Players may not change tables or join games without floor supervisor approval.

 14. Players may request a table change from a floor person.
 However, they must enter the new table with a full buy-in, unless they are coming from a broken game of the same or higher limit.
 If a player requests a table change that player must move immediately when the seat becomes available and bring 100% of the player’s chips to the new table.